Percolation Diagrams Derived from First-Principles Investigation of Chemical Short-Range Order in Binary Alloys

 where, $P(B|A)$ is the conditional probability of finding a $B$ atom around an $A$ atom in the $m^{\mathrm{th}}$ coordination shell and $c_{B}$ denotes the composition of the $B$ constituent.
-The computational approach for the investigation of SRO from first-principles consists of either performing hybrid molecular dynamics and Monte Carlo simulations using machine learning interatomic potentials (MD-MLIP) \cite{cao2024capturing,smith2024competition}, or using the cluster expansion (CE) method to sample the configuration space to calculate the ensemble average thermodynamic observable \ar{of interest} (i.e., the Warren-Cowley SRO parameters) \cite{sanchez1984generalized,ekborg2024construction,kadkhodaei2021cluster,aangqvist2019icet, van2009multicomponent}.
-The CE method is a computational approach that involves mapping the configuration-dependent energy of a crystalline system onto a generalized Ising Hamiltonian.
-The CE model is trained by calculating the observable energy, in this case, the mixing energy of the alloy for a set of enumerated reference structures \cite{hart2008algorithm,hart2009generating} using density functional theory.
+Computational approaches to study SRO include either performing hybrid molecular dynamics and Monte Carlo simulations using machine learning interatomic potentials \cite{cao2024capturing,smith2024competition}, or using the cluster expansion (CE) method to sample the configuration space and calculate the ensemble average thermodynamic observable of interest, e.g., $\alpha_{m}$ \cite{sanchez1984generalized,ekborg2024construction,kadkhodaei2021cluster,aangqvist2019icet, van2009multicomponent}.
+The CE method maps the configuration-dependent energy of a crystalline system onto a generalized Ising Hamiltonian.
+The CE model is trained by calculating the observable energy, in this case, the mixing energy of the alloy for a set of symmetrically distinct reference structures \cite{hart2008algorithm,hart2009generating} using density functional theory (DFT). \ar{The CE method has been used successfully to determine SRO and the phase diagram of various alloy systems, such as transition metal binary alloys \cite{lu1994first, chinnappan2016first, smith2024competition}, semiconductor binary alloys \cite{wolverton1995first}, and ternary systems \cite{rahm2021tale} by coupling the CE model with Monte Carlo simulations via the canonical or the Variance-Constrained Semi-Grand Canonical (VCSGC) ensembles \cite{sadigh2012calculation}}.